jhajek/Linux-text-book-part-1/README.md

 __Kindle .mobi__

-To generate .mobi files for use on Kindle devices or apps, you need to install Kindlegen from [here](http://www.amazon.com/gp/feature.html?docId=1000765211)
+To generate .mobi files for use on Kindle devices or apps, you need to install Kindlegen from [here](https://www.amazon.com/gp/feature.html?docId=1000234621) Works on Windows, MacOS, and Linux.

 __Reading PDF and ePUB__